 Hospice Care Fraud

-Hospice Care is generally meant for patients who have a life expectancy of six months or less, but some hospice care providers devise schemes to bill Medicare for patients who are not terminally ill.
-Medical records may be falsified to make it appear that patients either need hospice care or require the most expensive levels of care when that is not actually the case.
+Hospice care is meant for patients who have a life expectancy of six months or less.
+Some hospice care providers devise fraud schemes to bill Medicare for patients who are not terminally ill.
+Medical records may also be falsified to make it appear that patients either need hospice care or require the most expensive levels of care when patients are not eligible for either.

 Fraud in the pharmaceutical industry is widespread and may occur during the development, marketing, or sale of medications.
-It is not uncommon to find fraud in all three areas tied a single drug.
-Drug makers seeking approval from the Food and Drug Administration (FDA) frequently hide or minimize known adverse side effects of their drugs, market drugs for uses that have not been approved by the FDA, and engage in a variety of deceptive practices to maximize profits.
+Common pharmaceutical fraud schemes involve companies paying kickbacks to physicians or pharmacies to encourage the use of their drugs or promoting medications for uses that have not been approved by the Food and Drug Administration (FDA).

-Tax fraud by individuals and businesses has been estimated to cost the government nearly $400 billion annually.
-It can be carried out by filing false or deceptive tax returns, hiding assets and income in offshore bank accounts, concealing business ownership or other financial activities, or through outright identify theft.
+Tax fraud by individuals and businesses has been estimated to cost the government over $450 billion annually.
+Tax fraud can be carried out by filing false or deceptive tax returns, hiding assets and income in offshore bank accounts, concealing business ownership or other financial activities, or through outright identify theft.